sekhwal6053/qc-pipeline/README.md

 The individual FastQC HTML files contain quality-control reports for each FASTQ file. `multiqc_report.html` provides a combined summary of all FastQC results.

-## Jetstream2 Storage Configuration

-For the current ACCESS Jetstream2 environment, large sequencing datasets, Nextflow intermediate files, and Apptainer containers are stored on the persistent `ngs-data` volume rather than the VM root disk.

-Current organization:

-    /media/volume/ngs-data/
-    ├── projects/
-    │   └── qc-pipeline/
-    ├── containers/
-    ├── apptainer-cache/
-    ├── nextflow/
-    │   └── work/
-    └── references/

-The Nextflow work directory is configured as:

-    /media/volume/ngs-data/nextflow/work

-and Apptainer container/cache files are stored on the persistent data volume to prevent large files from filling the VM root disk.

-These paths are specific to the current Jetstream2 environment and can be changed for other computing environments.

-## Data

-Raw sequencing data and large analysis files are not included in this GitHub repository.
-Files such as FASTQ, BAM, SAM, Apptainer images, and Nextflow work files should remain on the analysis/storage system rather than being committed to GitHub.

-Examples:

-    *.fastq
-    *.fastq.gz
-    *.bam
-    *.sam
-    *.sif
-    work/

 ## Future Development

 This QC workflow is the first component of a larger modular NGS analysis pipeline.
 Additional DSL2 modules can be incorporated for preprocessing, alignment, quantification, and downstream analysis.